The Titan X-2 Power Rack is currently the latest in the ever-expanding line of Titan power racks.

 So, what's this accessory all about?
 For starters, it comes with 2 pull up bars (hence "dual" in its name) welded into its structure.
 Here's what you need to know about them:

-Other than improved stability and getting another two pull up bars to add on your rack, there are other interesting ways you use this attachment.
+Other than improved stability and getting another two pull up bars to add to your rack, there are other interesting ways you use this attachment.
 You can add other accessories to the stabilizer bar, which has holes spaced 2 inches apart along its full length.
-Here's some ideas:
+Here are some ideas:

 Here are the technical specs for the X-2 Dual Pull Up Stabilizer Bar: